RCC Promises to Uphold Your Experience

 Privacy for Student Record Information

-Discrimination, Sexual Harassment, Retaliation
+Discrimination, Sexual Harassment, and Retaliation

 Commitment to Diversity

-BP6100 - RCC is committed to building a diverse and accessible environment that fosters intellectual and social advancement.
-Our programs and activities seek to affirm pluralism of beliefs and opinions while promoting campus diversity within our student body and employees.
+BP6100 — RCC is committed to building a diverse and accessible environment that fosters intellectual and social advancement.

 Non-Discrimination